Jump to: Previous Designs | Introduction of Roosevelt Dimes | FDR: History and Milestones | Other Presidents in US Coinage | FAQs

 After his death, the U.S. Congress decided to honor President Roosevelt by portraying him on a coin's face.

-The dime was chosen because of his close relation to the establishment of the March of Dimes, a program organized by the National Foundation for Infantile Paralysis.
+The dime was chosen because of its close relation to the establishment of the March of Dimes, a program organized by the National Foundation for Infantile Paralysis.

 The intention was to raise funds for research to find a cure for polio.
 Essentially, people supported the program by buying Lapel pins for 10 cents (a dime).

-The program kickstarted in the weeks preceding Roosevelt's birthday on January 30, 1938, when radio personality, Eddie Cantor, encouraged Americans to give their loose change to Roosevelt's cause, urging listeners to send dimes to the White House.
+The program kicked off in the weeks leading up to Roosevelt's birthday on January 30, 1938, when radio personality Eddie Cantor encouraged Americans to donate their loose change to Roosevelt's cause, urging listeners to send dimes to the White House.

 The campaign was an astounding success and raised approximately 2,680,000 dimes (or $268,000), which prompted Roosevelt to broadcast his gratitude to the nation on TV: